TEST 2: Exhaust Gases Shooting Out Of The Radiator

 Remove the compression tester and repeat the above steps in the remaining cylinders.

 CASE 1: All cylinder compression readings where normal.
-This is the correct test result and it confirms that the head gaskets are OK (not burned at a spot between two side-by-side cylinders).
+This is the correct test result and it confirms that the head gasket isn't burned at a spot between two side-by-side cylinders.

 If you still suspect a blown head gasket, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).

 CASE 2: Two side by side cylinders had 0 PSI compression.
-This test result confirms that the head gasket is burned thru' at the point between those two cylinders.
-You will need to replace both head gaskets.
+This test result confirms that the head gasket is burned at the point between those two cylinders.
+Replace the head gasket.